alpochernina/predictpersonalityapi/README.md

 If you want to train the model yourself:

 1. Make sure the dataset is placed in the `data/raw` directory.
-2. Run the preprocessing script: `data_preprocessing.py`
-3. Train the model using: `train.py`
+2. Train the model using: `python train.py`

 <pre class="o